decred/dcrdocs/docs/getting-started/using-testnet.md

 ## Decrediton

-You can switch Decrediton between mainnet and testnet by changing the "Network" setting in the Settings tab, and then pressing the save button.
-You will have to close Decrediton and open it again for the change to take effect.
+You can switch Decrediton between mainnet and testnet by editing the config.json file and setting network: testnet.
+In linux the config.json file can be found at ~/.config/decrediton/config.json

 ---